Sacred sites in Sri Lanka

 The pilgrimage is ancient beyond full documentation.
 The Vedda people, indigenous to the island, worshipped this peak as Samanala Kanda—mountain of the god Saman—before any of the major religions arrived.
 Chinese travelers recorded the pilgrimage in the 5th century.
 Ibn Battuta described the iron chains helping pilgrims ascend in the 14th.
 Kings built roads and shelters; devotees have worn smooth the 5,000+ steps.

 Today, up to three million pilgrims and climbers make the ascent annually.
-During the season from December through May, the mountain comes alive each night—tea stalls illuminated along the path, streams of headlamps ascending through darkness, the slow collective movement toward what awaits at summit: the footprint itself, the temple that shelters it, the bell each climber rings to mark completion, and at the appointed hour, a sunrise that casts a triangular shadow of perfect geometry that bears no relation to the mountain's actual irregular shape.
+During the season from December through May, the mountain comes alive each night—streams of headlamps ascending through darkness toward the footprint, the temple that shelters it, the completion bell, and, at the appointed hour, a sunrise that casts a triangular shadow of perfect geometry that bears no relation to the mountain's actual irregular shape.

 The shadow phenomenon alone would draw seekers.
 Combined with the footprint, the multi-religious convergence, and the transformed consciousness that night climbing through effort toward dawn produces, Sri Pada becomes something beyond ordinary sacred sites: a place where the categories that divide humanity seem to dissolve at the precise moment the sun breaks the horizon.